krNesland/elsa/README.md

 For more general knowledge on LLMs, this video bj Andrej Karpathy is recommended: https://www.youtube.com/watch?v=7xTGNNLPyMI

 ## .env
-Make sure to have a .env file in the root of the project with an `OPENAI_API_KEY` set
+Make sure to have a .env file in the root of the project with an `OPENAI_API_KEY` set.
+Also, the `ANTHROPIC_API_KEY` needs to be set if you plan on running Anthropic scripts.

 e.g.
 ```